-This parasitic plant attaches to the branches so it can share the plant's water and nutrients.
-The witches'-broom will form near these mistletoe-infested branches.
+The causes of witches' broom range from infection to parasites.
+For example, one cause of a witches' broom is dwarf mistletoe.
+This parasitic plant attaches to the branches so it can share the tree's water and nutrients.
+The witches' broom will form near these mistletoe-infested branches.